WISPedia -- the WISPs Encyclopedia: Spin-0

-\subsubsection{Early rotating axions \darkmatter}
+\subsubsection{Early Rotating Axions \darkmatter}

 \purpose{ Open a large region of parameter space for ALP dark matter that will be tested in upcoming experiments.} \modelling{They rely on a complex scalar field $P= S e^{\phi/f_a}$, corresponding to the \ac{PQ} field in the case of the QCD axion, where $S$ and $\phi$ describe the radial and angular field directions.
 The latter is identified with the axion.
 The key evolution is that the dynamics start at a large $S$ field value of the \ac{PQ} field rather than at the origin of the potential.
 A kick is transferred to the axion from the radial mode motion.
 The axion can acquire large kinetic energy, which delays the time when it will eventually be trapped by its potential barriers.
-Axion oscillations start much later, such that the axion energy is less redshifted than in the standard misalignment mechanism, enabling to achieve the correct dark matter abundance for a much lower value of $f_a$.} \paper{In Ref.~\cite{Eroncel:2022vjg} it was realised that the condensate fragments in most of the parameter space, leading to interesting phenomenological signatures such as axion mini-clusters~\cite{Eroncel:2022efc}.
+Axion oscillations start much later, such that the axion energy is less redshifted than in the standard misalignment mechanism {(see \ref{sec:misalignment})}, enabling to achieve the correct dark matter abundance for a much lower value of $f_a$.} \paper{In Ref.~\cite{Eroncel:2022vjg} it was realised that the condensate fragments in most of the parameter space, leading to interesting phenomenological signatures such as axion mini-clusters~\cite{Eroncel:2022efc}.
 Unique gravitational-wave signatures have also been studied in Refs.~\cite{Gouttenoire:2021wzu,Co:2021lkc,Gouttenoire:2021wzu}.} \useful{The kinetic misalignment mechanism was first proposed in Refs.~\cite{Co:2019jts,Chang:2019tvx,Co:2020dya}.
-Rotating axions can also lead to another source of axion production : Axion fluctuations are generated by the product of the curvature perturbation and the fast-rolling background axion fields~\cite{Eroncel:2025qlk,Bodas:2025eca}.} \bounds{Detailed model realisations and constraints have been analysed in detail in Ref.~\cite{Eroncel:2024rpe}.} \comments{This scenario requires an explicit $U(1)$–breaking term that operates only at early times and kicks the complex field into an elliptic orbit as well as a radial-motion damping mechanism to bring the field orbit into a circle, which later settles down to the potential minimum.}
+Rotating axions can also lead to another source of axion production: Axion fluctuations are generated by the product of the curvature perturbation and the fast-rolling background axion fields~\cite{Eroncel:2025qlk,Bodas:2025eca}. {Domain wall formation was discussed in the context of axion rotation induced by level crossing with another axion~\cite{Daido:2015cba,Daido:2015bva}.}} \bounds{Detailed model realisations and constraints have been analysed in detail in Ref.~\cite{Eroncel:2024rpe}.} \comments{This scenario requires an explicit $U(1)$–breaking term that operates only at early times and kicks the complex field into an elliptic orbit as well as a radial-motion damping mechanism to bring the field orbit into a circle, which later settles down to the potential minimum.}